 - a.
-Consider the risk versus benefit of the therapeutic and whether a particularly robust informed consent process may be required. - b.
+Consider the risk versus benefit of the therapeutic for each individual patient and whether a robust informed consent process may be required. - b.
 Use of authorized experimental therapies requires disclosure of the investigational nature of the treatment.
 Medical jargon should be avoided, and translation available whenever necessary.
 Additionally, presentation should not bias groups of patients towards accepting or refusing treatment.